NVIDIA-Omniverse/kit-app-template/README.md

 - **Packaging (`./repo.sh package` or `.\repo.bat package`):** Aids in packaging your application for distribution, making it easier to share or deploy in cloud environments.

-## License
+## Governing Terms

-Development using the Omniverse Kit SDK is subject to the licensing terms detailed [here](https://docs.omniverse.nvidia.com/dev-guide/latest/common/NVIDIA_Omniverse_License_Agreement.html).
+The software and materials are governed by the [NVIDIA Software License Agreement](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-software-license-agreement/) and the [Product-Specific Terms for NVIDIA Omniverse](https://www.nvidia.com/en-us/agreements/enterprise-software/product-specific-terms-for-omniverse/).

 ## Data Collection
 The Omniverse Kit SDK collects anonymous usage data to help improve software performance and aid in diagnostic purposes.
 Rest assured, no personal information such as user email, name or any other field is collected.